dirkyboy098/juliarFuture/web/ReadMe.md

 ## What Web Servers are supported?
 Almost any web server is supported as long as it provides some form of FastCGI protocol.
-We have provided configurations for Apache, NGINX, and Lighttpd.
+We have provided configurations for Apache, NGINX, Lighttpd, and Jetty.
 Every operating system is supported.
 We suggest using NGINX with juliar.Future.
 Although, Apache works very well too.

 ## Apache